8ta4/quest/README.md

 > How do I get to the next question?

-Press `Control + j` for the next question.
+Hit `Down arrow` to move to the next question.
+But here's a pro tip: you might want to change that to `Control + j` across applications.
 This is inspired by the Vim command for moving the cursor down.

 > How do I get to the previous question?

-Press `Control + k` for the previous question.
+Hit `Up arrow` to move to the next question.
+Try switching it to `Control + k` across applications.
 This is inspired by the Vim command for moving the cursor up.

 > How do I get to the next unseen question?